Inference of the cosmic rest-frame from supernovae Ia: Conclusions

 Modern cosmology describes the Universe in the context of spatially homogeneous and isotropic space-time, the class of the Friedmann-Lema\^itre models.
 These models have in common that a cosmic rest frame exists which is typically identified with the frame defined by the CMB dipole, and consequently the peculiar motion of the barycentre of the Solar system is inferred from the CMB.

 Here we have tested this hypothesis of a purely kinematic CMB dipole by means of SNe compiled in the Pantheon catalogue \citep{Scolnic2018}.
 The SN redshift-distance modulus relation, see equation (\ref{eq: mu}), is sensitive to the radial peculiar motions of the SNe and the radially projected peculiar motion of the observer.
 While (for non-relativistic velocities) the SN redshift depends on $(\mathbf v_e - \mathbf v_o)\cdot \mathbf n$, the distance modulus depends on $(2 \mathbf v_e - \mathbf v_o)\cdot \mathbf n$, as has been first realised by \citet{Sasaki1987}.
-While inferring the peculiar velocities of the SN host galaxies needs additional observations and is limited to rather small redshifts, see e.g.\ \citep{Carrick2015}, the effect of the Solar system motion is coherent and affects all SNe at all redshifts, which allows us to actually use a direction dependent analysis of SNe distance moduli to measure the Solar system proper motion.
+While inferring the peculiar velocities of the SN host galaxies needs additional observations and is limited to rather small redshifts, see e.g.\ \citet{Carrick2015}, the effect of the Solar system motion is coherent and affects all SNe at all redshifts, which allows us to actually use a direction dependent analysis of SN distance moduli to measure the Solar system proper motion.

 It has been pointed out before that the Pantheon catalogue suffers from inconsistencies regarding the quoted values of heliocentric redshifts \citep{Rameez2019, Steinhardt2020}.
+Indeed, the Pantheon sample was not compiled with foresight of direction dependent studies, which implies that there might be other issues that we could not identify in this study.
 We used an improved version of the Pantheon catalogue (see \citet{Steinhardt2020} and App.~\ref{appendix:DataErrors}) to measure the cosmic SN rest frame and found that the direction of motion of the Solar system agrees well with the CMB dipole direction, but that the inferred Solar system velocity is well below the one inferred from the CMB dipole (see table \ref{tb:contPant}).
 Our findings are summarized in Fig.\ \ref{fig:summary}.
 The null hypothesis of a purely kinematic CMB dipole is found to have a p-value of $0.0095$ when accounting for the unknown peculiar motion of SNe by means of the covariance matrix from linear theory \citep{Huterer2017}.
-Correcting for peculiar motion \citet{Carrick2015}, which implies also that we must already assume cosmic rest frame, the p-value increases to 0.046.
+Correcting for peculiar motion \citep{Carrick2015}, which implies also that we must assume a cosmic rest frame, the p-value increases to 0.046.
 We therefore conclude that it is premature to reject the hypothesis of a purely kinematic CMB dipole, however, it is interesting to note that none of our tests produced a Solar velocity exceeding the one from the CMB dipole.

 We tested the robustness of our findings with respect to the self-consistency of the Pantheon catalogue and the addition of further cosmological parameters, and we confirmed that peculiar velocity corrections affect the final result but move the median values by less than one sigma.
 As already pointed out by \citet{Steinhardt2020}, using host galaxy redshifts does affect the inferred matter density, but turns out to lead to insignificant changes in the estimate of the Solar system proper motion.